I Must Stay At Your House Today

-Back in 2010 Nicole and I had the chance to go to Israel on a trip organized by McMaster Divinity College.
-There were many memorable moments as you can imagine.
-One thing, in particular, captured the imagination of a lot of people, and that was seeing actual sycamore trees.
+Back in 2010, Nicole and I had the chance to go to Israel on a trip organized by McMaster Divinity College.
+There were many memorable moments, as you can imagine.
+One thing, in particular, captured the imagination of a lot of people – seeing sycamore trees!
 I remember the first time our group encountered one and were told what it was.
 We wanted to take pictures of it, pictures of ourselves standing in front of it (just on the cusp of the selfie age), pictures of us in the tree.

 All because of a story we read in Luke 19.
-A story that gave rise to a song many of us are familiar with from Sunday School.
-Zacchaeus was a wee little man etc. It’s a story that captures our imagination I think in part because of the details were given.
+A story that gave rise to a song that those of a certain age may be familiar with from Sunday School days.
+Zacchaeus was a wee little man etc. It’s a story that captures our imagination, I think, in part because of the details given.
 It’s not often we’re given the names of the people whom Jesus encounters as he’s on his way to Jerusalem, much less their occupation and a physical description.
 A man was there named Zacchaeus; he was a chief tax collector and was rich.

-This is in Jericho, was it about 26 km west of Jerusalem.
-Jesus is getting close to Jerusalem.
-We will mark his entry into that city next week as we journey with him.
-On his way into the city of Jericho, Jesus is stopped by a blind man sitting by the roadside.
+The “there” here is Jericho.
+About 26 km west of Jerusalem.
+Jesus and his followers are continuing south toward Jerusalem in that redemptive parade of which we spoke last week.
+Teaching is happening.
+Healing is happening.
+Welcomes are happening.
+Forgiveness is happening.
+In chapter 18, right before the passage that we read today, Jesus is stopped by a blind man sitting by the roadside.
 Throughout this journey, Jesus has been about bringing in those who are outside.
 Bringing those on the margin into the centre.
-People would have looked at this man and thought “What sin did he or his parents commit to cause him to be blind?”
+People would have looked at this man and thought, “What sin did he or his parents commit to cause him to be blind?”
 He would have been shunned.
-He cries out “Jesus, Son of David, have mercy on me.”
+He cries out, “Jesus, Son of David, have mercy on me.”
 Jesus stood still and orders that the man be brought to him.
 “What do you want me to do for you?” is the question Jesus asks.
 “Lord, let me see again,” is the reply.
 Jesus heals him.
 “Receive your sight; your faith has saved you.”
-We read that the man regained his sight and followed him, glorifying God; and all the people, when they saw it, praised God.
+We read that the man regained his sight and followed him, glorifying God, and all the people, when they saw it, praised God.

+This is the last story we’re going to read for now from Luke’s Gospel, and it’s a good place to end, I think.
+The last face-to-face encounter that Jesus has with someone before he enters Jerusalem.
+As we hear the story, we’re reminded of other stories we’ve heard in Luke’s gospel.
+A story about another tax collector named Levi, to whom Jesus issued the call.
+We remember a story about another rich man – a young ruler – who didn’t answer the call from Jesus because of his riches.
+Riches make it hard for us to see our need for God but thank God that through him, anything is possible.
 He was a tax collector.
-Not a run of the mill tax collector but a chief tax collector.
+Not a run-of-the-mill tax collector but a chief tax collector.
 He had other tax collectors working for him.
 Levels of graft and skimming and all that went along with being a chief tax collector.
 In league with the ruling Romans.
 The worst of the worst.
-“Thank God I am not like other people,” prayed the Pharisee.
+We may remember the words of the Pharisee in the parable that Jesus spoke –“Thank God I am not like other people,” prayed the Pharisee.
 “Thieves, rogues, adulterers, or even like this tax collector.”
 The kind of person that serves as a healthy reminder of how righteous we are.
 We like to have such people around.
-He’s socially excluded despite his wealth.
-The people won’t even make room to let him see – the opposite of big man coming through with his entourage and all that kind of thing.
+He’s disconnected despite his wealth.
+The people won’t even make room to let him see.
 His short stature is reflective of his social stature within the town of Jericho.

-The thing about this tax collector is, he was trying to see who Jesus was.
-He was trying to see who Jesus was.
-I would say that there are people all around us how are trying to see who Jesus is.
-They might be living on the margins like this tax collector.
-I want to pause there and ask us to consider ourselves here in this crowd.
+The thing about this tax collector is he was trying to see who Jesus was.
+I would say that there are people all around us who are trying to see who Jesus is.
+They may be living on the margins of society, like the blind man that called out to Jesus on his way into Jericho.
+They might look outwardly like everything is going great, but there is a lack of connection in their lives.
+We might be one of these people as we hear this story, and if so, we are going to hear some good news in a little while.
+I want to pause here and ask us to consider ourselves here in this crowd.
 In our own desire to see Jesus, do we get in the way of others who want to see him?
-Do our own preconceived notions turn us into barriers or are we so focussed on getting to see him ourselves that we miss others who might be on the margins?
+Do our own preconceived notions turn us into barriers, or are we so focused on getting to see him ourselves that we miss others who might be looking?

-We should be reminded of the extravagance of God’s grace.
-We should be thinking of the grand gesture that has been made on the part of God in the person of Christ.
+We may be reminded of the extravagance of God’s grace when we consider the unseemly/untoward nature of what Zacchaeus does here in his tree-climbing.
+We may be reminded of the grand gesture that has been made on the part of God in the person of Christ.
 We should be reminded that any seeking that is done on our part is overarched or founded on the seeking that Christ does for us.
 This is a quest story for sure, but the quest is centred on Christ.
 Just as Jesus stops before the calls of the blind man and takes notice, Jesus looks up at the tree in which Zacchaeus is perched.
 I like to think there’s some humour involved here.
 I like to think that Jesus is delighted at the lengths to which this man who’s been excluded from everything has gone.
 Jesus calls out his name just as God has been calling out names all along.
 Zacchaeus.
 How did Jesus know the tax collector’s name?
 Was it divine knowledge?
-Did he ask someone “What is that man’s name?”
+Did he ask someone, “What is that man’s name?”
 Jesus tells him, “Hurry and come down; for I must stay at your house today.”

-Zacchaeus’ response – So he hurried down and was happy to welcome him.
+Zacchaeus’ response is wonderful, and it’s no wonder we remember his name and want to climb sycamore trees and sing songs about him.
+So he hurried down and was happy to welcome him.
+He was happy to welcome him.
 The joy that accompanies the answer to Jesus’ invitation.
 Come on in and stay.
 Doesn’t matter what the house looks like to this guest.
+Doesn’t matter that we didn’t have time to clean and whatever will they think of us.
+Jesus will take care of the cleaning when it comes to the rooms of our hearts.
 The point is the welcome in.
 This welcome is accompanied by joy.

-And once again the crowd feels like it needs to block things.
-We’ve been talking about since the beginning of Lent when we looked at Jesus’ sermon in Nazareth.
+And once again, the crowd feels like it needs to block things.
+We’ve seen this before.
+The response of the hometown crowd when Jesus announced the year of the Lord’s favour.
+The response of the Pharisees to Jesus’ welcome of the woman who had been forgiven and loved much.
 Are there people who we feel are outside the reach of the Kingdom of God?
 Are there people who we feel are undeserving of a welcome and inclusion?
 The crowd’s response is a reflection of this kind of attitude.
 He has gone to be the guest of one who is a sinner.
+Let us hang that label on him.